-This potential Sarmatian/ Alanian etymology actually puts the ethnogenesis of Croats in dispute.
-While traditionally most accept the Slavic theory; that Croats are South Slavic White Croats from Great Croatia, the linguistic connection to the Sarmatiam Khoroáthos, name for Iranian equestrian tribes found on some Ancient Greek inscriptions spawned an Iranian theory that the Sarmatian-Alanic are the origin of Proto-Croats, not the Slavs.
+The potential Sarmatian/ Alanian etymology puts the ethnogenesis of Croats in dispute.
+While it's traditionally believed Croats are South Slavic from Great Croatia, the linguistic connection to Sarmatiam Khoroáthos, (an Iranian equestrian tribes) has spawned a theory that Proto-Croats were Iranian Sarmatian-Alanic, not the Slavs.

 Why It's Worth a Visit -

-At the crossroads of Roman, Byzantine, European & Mediterranean cultures, Croatia boasts historic walled cities full of Austro-Hungarian charm, stunning Adriatic coastline with crystal-clear waters & over a thousand islands, perfect for sailing all at affordable rates with less crowds.
+At the crossroads of Roman, Byzantine, European & Mediterranean cultures, Croatia boasts stunning Adriatic coastline with over a thousand islands and historic walled cities full of Austro-Hungarian charm, all at affordable rates with less crowds.

 @ a glance essentials: